CaglarAlperen/superliminal-object-sizing-illusion-demo/README.md

 ## Rotating the object

   Moving and scaling was working okay.
-Finally left to rotate the object.
+Final thing to be done was to rotate the object.
 I didn't want to make the object child of player to rotate according to player because the object will be affected by players movement also.
 First idea I tried was caching initial difference between `transform.forward` vectors of the object and camera and add this difference to camera's forward vector to calculate object's new forward vector.

   ```cs
   public class DraggableObject : MonoBehaviour